 - 1. Attendance will be taken at random during six out of the eleven scheduled class sessions throughout the semester.
 The six sessions will be selected at random. - 2.
 Students must be in attendance with no exceptions to count as present in the class.
 There is no alternative for the attendance. - 3.
 You are not allowed to sign attendance sheet if you join the class after the start of attendance exercise. - 4.
 Attendances can be taken any time during the selected lecture session.
-During signed the sheet, unless it is completed. - 5.
-You might need to show your photo ID, if asked. - 6.
-Once attendance is completed during the selected lecture session, no name will be added further. - 7.
-There might be more than one attendance taken in one lecture.
-Your signature needs to be on both sheets for you to be counted as attended that class in full.
+During the sheet, unless it is completed. - 5.
+You might need to show your photo ID, if asked.

-Attendance you are not allowed to leave the room even if you
+Attendance you are not allowed to leave the room even if you signed